Vitalizzzer/zephyrscaleapi/README.md

     Build jar file of this zephyrscaleapi project

 ### Gradle project:
-1. Create 'libs' folder in the root directory of the external project
+1. Create 'libs' folder in the root directory of your project
 2. Copy 'zephyrapiaccess-1.0.jar' into 'libs' folder
 3. In build.gradle:
    1. Add dependency to build.gradle: <br/>